 See Kootenay National Park in a single day with a drive along the 94 kilometre Banff-Windermere Highway.
-Stop and snap some photos at a scenic viewpoint, take a “behind the scenes tour” with the Kootenay Guided Tour App or get some fresh air on a short self-guided interpretive walk.
+Stop and snap some photos at one of the many scenic viewpoints, enjoy a river-side picnic, or get some fresh air on a short self-guided interpretive walk.

 Download the Kootenay Guided Tour App from iTunes or Google Play and enjoy a guided audio tour of one of BC’s most scenic highways.
 Hear behind-the-scenes stories from Parks Canada staff and get insider tips on where to stop.